Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Results

 \subsection{Inhibitory neurons and protective canceling out effect}

 Each glomerulus in the AL has $\approx$ 5 excitatory PNs that feed forward to the MB.
 The moth also has a smaller number of inhibitory neurons (here called QNs) that also feed forward to the MB, analogous to and in parallel with the PNs.
 We note that these feed-forward QNs are one of three inhibitory networks in the AL-MB.
 The other two, \textit{viz.} lateral inhibitory neurons within the AL \cite{wilson2005} and global sparsity-inducing inhibition onto the MB from the Lateral Horn \cite{bazhenovStopfer2010} (or global self-inhibition by the MB as in \textit{drosophila} \cite{lin2014}), have different functions and are assumed to be non-plastic.
-Our experiments target the QNs, which innervate only a subset of MB neurons, and are presumed in $MothNet$ to be plastic like PNs.
+Our experiments target the QNs, which innervate only a subset of MB neurons, and are presumed in \textit{MothNet} to be plastic like PNs.

 The goal of this set of experiments was to test whether the existence of QNs parallel to PNs might mitigate the effect of injuries applied to this region (orange stars in Fig.\ref{injuryRnsPns}).
 We varied the QN:PN ratio (0, 2, 4, 5, and 7 QNs/glomerulus, compared to 5 PNs/glomerulus) while injuring the AL$\rightarrow$MB channel.
+Each parameter pair (\textit{e.g.} ``4 QNs, 50\% FAS injury'') had at least 30 moth instances (31 to 40, mean = 35).
 We found out that higher numbers of QNs correlated strongly with reduced effects on EN output magnitudes from upstream injury, but had no clear effect on discriminative ability.
 Results reported here are for effects on EN magnitude.

 Moths with high QN counts had stronger post-injury EN odor responses, and post-injury training sessions allowed them to fully recover from much higher levels of injury than moths with few or no QNs ($\approx$ 8\% injury for QNs = 0, $\approx$ 15\% injury when QNs = 4, and $\approx$ 30\% injury when QNs = 7).
-High QN counts had another, unexpected advantage regarding the signal-to-noise ratio,
+High QN counts had another, unexpected advantage regarding the Signal-to-Noise Ratio,